muktihari/fit/cmd/fitactivity/README.md

              1. Based on GPS points using RDP [Ramer-Douglas-Peucker]
              2. Based on distance interval in meters
-             3. Based on time interval in seconds
+             3. Based on time interval in seconds remove     remove messages based on given message numbers and other parameters

 Flags:
   -h, --help       Print help